NicolasAngleraud/SuperWikt-fr/README.md

 # StageM2
-This repository contains files aiming at the production of a lexical resource for french nouns based on a partial extraction of the Wiktionary enriched with semantic information through a trained classifier able to classify a lexical sense into coarse semantic classes called supersenses (such as Person, Animal, Feeling, Cognition, Act, ...).
+This repository contains files aiming at the production of a lexical resource for french nouns based on a partial extraction of the Wiktionary enriched with semantic information through trained classifiers able to classify a lexical sense into coarse semantic classes called supersenses (such as Person, Animal, Feeling, Cognition, Act, ...).
+It contains the following files:

+-

+-

+-

+-

+-

+-

+-

+-

+-

+-

+-

+-

+-

+-

+There are two main typical pipelines:

-## Predict supersenses
+## 1. Predict supersenses

 The extract_enrich_wiktionary.sh script facilitates the extraction of lexical data from a Wiktionary dump file, processes it using Python scripts, and enriches it with semantic classes predictions.